alifertah/autoMail/README.md

 # AutoMail

-This is python script to costume a mail that you send usually, and send it by giving only the email of the receiver instead of sending it.
+This is python script to costume a mail that you send usually, and send it by giving only the email of the receiver instead of sending it

 ## Cloning the Repository